lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 ## Scene changes

 If we are going to represent 3D scenes, we need to project from the 3D world into a 2D space (the screen).
 We will need to use a perspective projection matrix in order to avoid distortions and to represent far away objects smaller than closer ones.
-We will create a new class that will support its creation and update (due to windows resizing) named `Perspective`, which is defined like this:
+We will create a new class that will support its creation and update (due to windows resizing) named `Projection`, which is defined like this:

 ```java
 package org.vulkanb.eng.scene;